optimal ketone and blood sugar levels for ketosis

 Back in 2014 when ‘keto’ was new and fresh I was eager to experiment, learn and do whatever I could to lose weight and optimise my health.

 After still being confused after reading everything I could and ending up a lot fatter after pursuing ‘optimal’ ketone levels’, I decided to compile some data from my own testing and online friends who were also tracking their blood sugar and ketones levels.

-I wanted to understand what typical ketone levels were for people who had been following a reduced carbohydrate diet for a while.
+I wanted to understand what typical ketone blood levels were for people who had been following a reduced carbohydrate diet for a while.
 Once I shared this initial data, other people sent me their data to add to the chart.
 Later, Michel Lundell from Ketonix shared an extensive set of anonymised data which enabled me to build a substantial dataset.

 The resulting chart below shows the sum of the blood sugar and ketones (i.e. total energy) from nearly three thousand data points from a broad range of people following a low carb or ketogenic dietary approach.
 Blood ketones are shown in blue (on the bottom) while glucose is shown in orange (on the top).

 On the right-hand side of the chart, we have a high energy state where both glucose and ketones are elevated.
 While not as dangerous, this high energy situation is similar to someone with Type 1 diabetes with high glucose and high ketone levels due to inadequate insulin.

 On the left-hand side of the chart, we have a lower total energy state.
 It seems that because they burn fuel efficiently, these metabolically healthy people don’t need large amounts of fuel circulating in their bloodstream.

-Based on the analysis of this crowd-sourced data it seems the average blood sugar value for someone on a low-carb diet is around 4.9mmol/L (or 88 mmol/L) with a blood ketone level (BHB) of about 1.5 mmol/L.
+Based on the analysis of this crowd-sourced data it seems the average blood sugar value for someone on a low-carb diet is around 4.9mmol/L (or 88 mmol/L) with a ketone blood levels (BHB) of about 1.5 mmol/L.

-Blood sugar and ketone levels during exogenous ketosis
+Blood sugar and ketone blood levels during exogenous ketosis